paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

   (L) that a covered educational institution may have school-specific education loan benefits and terms not detailed on the disclosure form;

   (M) that the borrower may qualify for Federal student financial assistance through a program under title IV of the Higher Education Act of 1965 ([20 U.S.C.
-1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) [and [42 U.S.C.
-2751](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2751&num=0&edition=prelim) et seq.], in lieu of, or in addition to, a loan from a non-Federal source;
+1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.), in lieu of, or in addition to, a loan from a non-Federal source;

   (N) the interest rates available with respect to such Federal student financial assistance through a program under title IV of the Higher Education Act of 1965 ([20 U.S.C.
-1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) [and [42 U.S.C.
-2751](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2751&num=0&edition=prelim) et seq.];
+1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.);

   (O) that, as provided in paragraph (6)—